National Geographic Traveller Magazine City Map Illustrations

 Peeling Back the Layers of the City

-The challenge lay in captivating the magazine's adventurous readers by peeling back the layers of well-worn image, but without losing that famous essence.
+The challenge was to reveal something deeper for the magazine’s adventurous readers; to peel back the familiar image of the place and offer a fresh perspective, without losing what makes it iconic.
 Frequently, the focus was on trendy or up-and-coming neighbourhoods, so the homework felt less like research, and more like tapping into the latest… je ne sais quoi!
 To portray these places, I montaged imagery, texture and urban hand lettering to craft an impression, rather than drawing a specific landmark.
 Different layers turning each map into an aspirational story, waiting to be explored.

 Hand-Lettering: The Local Vernacular